intona/ethernet-debugger/README.rst

 About
 =====

-The is the host program / userspace driver for the Intona Ethernet Debugger.
+This is the host program / userspace driver for the Intona Ethernet Debugger.

 Copyright
 =========